-An example is Juliet, a 1999 All America Selections winner.
-It offers great taste and productivity along with improved disease resistance to increase success in the garden.
+One example is Juliet, a 1999 All-America Selections winner.
+This Roma-style grape tomato offers great taste and productivity along with improved disease resistance to increase success in the garden.
 Another is Sun Gold, a prolific yellow cherry tomato that’s so sweet and delicious, it’s like candy from the garden.

-In general, hybrids offer some combination of these favorable traits: dependability, lower care, early maturity, better yield, improved flavor, specific plant size, or disease resistance.
+In general, hybrids offer some combination of these favorable traits: dependability, less required care, early maturity, higher yield, improved flavor, specific plant size, and/or better disease resistance.
 Hybrid vegetables typically look like the veggies you’d find at a supermarket.

-Heirlooms come from seed that has been handed down for generations in a particular region or area, hand-selected by gardeners for a special trait.
+How experts define heirlooms can vary, but typically they are at least 50 years old, and are often pre-WWII varieties.
+Most heirlooms come from seed that has been handed down for generations in a particular region or area, hand-selected by gardeners for a special trait.
 Others may have been developed by a university a long time ago (again, at least 50 years), in the early days of commercial breeding.
-All heirloom vegetables are open-pollinated, which means they’re non-hybrid and pollinated by insects or wind without human intervention.
-How experts define heirlooms can vary, but typically they are at least 50 years old, and often are pre-WWII varieties.
+All heirloom vegetables are open-pollinated, which means they’re pollinated by insects or wind without human intervention.
 In addition, they tend to remain stable in their characteristics from one year to the next.

 Many gardeners agree that most heirloom varieties boast greater flavor than that found in hybrids, especially among tomatoes.
-Bonnie’s Heirloom Tomato Varieties are clearly marked on the plant tags and trays.
+Bonnie’s heirloom tomato varieties are clearly marked on the plant trays.

-While hybrid plants typically yield a crop that is uniform in both appearance and timing, heirloom vegetables produce a “mixed bag” harvest.
-The harvest may come in less predictably, and produce size can vary greatly even on the same plant.
+While hybrid plants typically yield a crop that is uniform in both appearance and timing, heirloom vegetables may produce a “mixed bag” harvest.
+The harvest may come in less predictably, and fruit size can vary greatly even on the same plant.

-Heirlooms typically bear a tale that’s as tasty as the produce.
-The Amish heirloom tomato Brandywine yields fruit with an unbeatable flavor in shades reminiscent of a glass of Cabernet.
-Arkansas Traveler tomato is a Southern favorite, originating in Northwest Arkansas prior to 1900 and finding its way across the South to North Carolina.
-Resistant to cracking and disease, this beauty yields delicious tomatoes under Southern summer conditions: high heat, high humidity, and drought.
+Despite their sometimes odd looks and quirky ways, heirlooms bring lots to the table (literally!).
+The Amish heirloom tomato Pink Brandywine, for example, yields fruit with an unbeatable flavor in shades reminiscent of a glass of Cabernet.
+Arkansas Traveler, a Southern favorite, originated in Northwest Arkansas prior to 1900 and gradually found its way across the South to North Carolina.
+Offering some resistance to cracking and disease, this beauty yields delicious tomatoes under typical Southern summer conditions–high heat, high humidity, and drought.